jbeard4/SCION/README.md

 <script type="text/javascript" src="http://jbeard4.github.com/scxml.js/builds/latest/scxml.js"></script>
 ```

-Note that scxml.js assumes the presence of jQuery to handle cross-browser XMLHTTPRequest, however an alternative Ajax library could instead be used.
+Note that SCION 2.0 assumes the presence of jQuery to handle cross-browser XMLHTTPRequest, however an alternative Ajax library could instead be used.
 This is set up in the following way:

 ```javascript
     //perform this setup once, before SCION is used